yukang123/UniTreeG/music/README.md

 # Symbolic Music Generation (TreeG)

-This repository contains the codebase for the symbolic music generation task (continuous diffusion with non-differentiable objectives) as presented in the paper: [Training-Free Guidance Beyond Differentiability: Scalable Path Steering with Tree Search in Diffusion and Flow Models](https://arxiv.org/abs/2502.11420).
+This repository contains the codebase for the symbolic music generation task (continuous diffusion with non-differentiable objectives) as presented in the paper: [**Training-Free Guidance Beyond Differentiability: Scalable Path Steering with Tree Search in Diffusion and Flow Models**](https://arxiv.org/abs/2502.11420).

 ---